 Porsche SE, with substantial stakes in Porsche and Volkswagen, is preparing for the day when cars aren’t sitting idle 95% of the time, but are on the road almost constantly as drivers use them to earn income with on-demand services.
-And it’s acquired PTV Group, which uses models to simulate traffic, and has made investments in augmented-reality companies that could provide improved information to drivers.
+So the company has acquired PTV Group, which uses models to simulate traffic, and has made investments in augmented reality companies that could provide improved information to drivers.

 Leadership takes the wheel